sjkp/Microsoft-teams-docs/teams/getusercontext.md

 * {theme}: Display theme, such as 'default' or 'dark'
 * {locale}: The user locale, such as 'en-us'

-For example, suppose in your tab app manifest you set the `configURL` attribute to:
+For example, suppose in your tab manifest you set the `configURL` attribute to:

 `"https://www.contoso.com/config?name={upn}&tenant={tid}&group={groupId}"`